PhyPiDAQ/PhyPiDAQ.github.io/README.md

 The figure above shows on the left the measuring case with Raspberry Pi, the front face of  the circuit board with 2&nbsp;mm connectors, the TFT display and the keyboard.
-On the top right is shown the voltage over a capacitor driven by a sqare wave with irregular frequency, measured with an ADS 1115 analog-to-digital converter.
+On the top right is shown the voltage over a capacitor driven by a sqare wave, measured with an ADS 1115 analog-to-digital converter.
 On the bottom right you see  the gamma-ray rate from Radon decay products measured with a GDK 101 sensor.
 Note that the experiments can also be performed without the mearuring case by assembling the components on separat bread boards connected to